 Camps are designed for both beginners and more experienced students.
 All equipment and spaces provided.

 $355 for General Admission

 *Refunds are available for participants cancelling up until two (2) weeks prior to the start of the specified camp minus a $20 administrative fee.
 Participants cancelling less than two weeks prior will not be able to receive a refund.

-For registered camp attendees, please download and submit CAMPER RELEASE, opening soon.
+For registered camp attendees, please download and submit CAMPER RELEASE.

 2020 SUMMER CAMPS

 CAMP DATES: JUNE 8 – 12, 2020

 Immerse yourself in the world of animation through activities that explore basic history, theory and practice of the art.
 Hands-on projects will cover the fundamentals of animation, utilizing such techniques as flip-books, hand-drawing, paper cutouts, stop-motion, and claymation.